SeisComP/main/apps/python/descriptions/scdbstrip.rst

 the database again.
 The timing and the parameters to be removed is controlled by module configuration or command-line options.

 .. hint::

-   For removing specific parameters and not all in a time range, use :ref:`scdispatch` along with XML files created by :ref:`scxmldump` and :ref:`scqueryqc` for event parameters and waveform QC parameters, respectively.
+   * For removing specific parameters and not all in a time range, use :ref:`scdispatch` along with XML files created by :ref:`scxmldump` and :ref:`scqueryqc` for event parameters and waveform QC parameters, respectively.
+   * For removing data availability parameters use :ref:`scardac`.

 Known Issues